Black Honeycomb: What to do With it?

 Black Honeycomb in Your Hive – What it Means

 Finding very dark or even black honeycomb in a hive can be rather disconcerting to someone new to beekeeping.
-It takes a while for beeswax to darken that much.
-However, if you purchase nucleus colonies you may receive older comb in the box.
+Thought, it takes a while for beeswax to darken that much.

-Beeswax is a miraculous substance made by honey bees.
 Worker bees have special wax glands on the underside of the body that are capable of producing wax.
 These white scales of wax are shaped into the comb that we are familiar with.

 Virgin honeycomb is a thing of beauty but that does not mean you need to discard it when it gets a bit dark.

 However, there will come a time when it is a good idea to refresh your wax.
 Not just because of the color but because of the factors that cause dark comb.